DineshaTennakoon/DineshaTennakoon/README.md

 - 👋 Hi, I’m @DineshaTennakoon
 - 👀 I’m interested in web development----------
-- 🌱 I’m currently learning HTML,CSS,PHP,JS,AJAX,BOOSTRAP
+- 🌱 I’m currently learning HTML,CSS,PHP,Java
-- 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me dineshathennakoon8@gmail.com

 <!---
 DineshaTennakoon/DineshaTennakoon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.